usegalaxy-eu/website/docs/_posts/2017-12-30-hicexplorer.md

 ---
 tags: [tools]
-title: HiCExplorer: a suite of tools for reproducible Hi-C data analysis, quality control and visualization
+title: HiCExplorer - a suite of tools for reproducible Hi-C data analysis, quality control and visualization
 ---

 Hi-C has become a standard technique for the genome-wide analysis of